-Information and announcements - The Municipality shall cause to be provided or provide Grant Thornton with all material information in its possession or control or to which it has access and such other information as Grant Thornton deems relevant for the purposes of completing the Services contemplated by the Engagement.
-The Municipality shall also provide where applicable, access to its directors, officers or professional advisers as required by Grant Thornton in order for it to complete the Services.
-The Municipality undertakes that if anything occurs after the supply of any such information or documents which would render same inaccurate, untrue, unfair or misleading it will promptly notify Grant Thornton and shall take all such steps as Grant Thornton may require to correct such information or documents.
+Information and announcements - The Municipality shall cause to be provided or provide Grant Thornton with all material information in its possession or control or to which it has access and such other information as Grant Thornton deems relevant for the purposes of the Engagement.
+The Municipality shall also provide where applicable, access to its directors, officers or professional advisers as required to complete the Services.
+The Municipality undertakes that if anything occurs after the supply of any such information or documents which would render same inaccurate, untrue, unfair or misleading it will promptly notify Grant Thornton and take all such steps as Grant Thornton may require to correct such information or documents.

-Unless otherwise contemplated or permitted by the Engagement, any advice, reports (including the audit report), compiled or reviewed consolidated financial statements, information or opinions, whether written or oral, rendered or provided by Grant Thornton to the Municipality (and/or its affiliates) ("Deliverables"), or any communications between Grant Thornton and the Municipality (and/or its affiliates) in connection with the Engagement may not be disclosed to any third party without the prior written consent of Grant Thornton with the exception of, any applicable taxing authorities and the Municipality's financial institution.
-Any Deliverables shall be solely for the benefit of the Municipality and not for the benefit of any third party and may be relied upon only for the purpose for which the Deliverable is intended as contemplated and/or defined within the Engagement.
-Grant Thornton recognizes no responsibility whatsoever, other than that owed to the Municipality as at the date on which the Deliverable is given to the Municipality by Grant Thornton, for any unauthorized use of or reliance on any Deliverables.
+Unless otherwise contemplated or permitted by the Engagement, any advice, reports (including the audit report), compiled or reviewed financial statements, discoveries, information or opinions, whether written or oral, rendered or provided by Grant Thornton to the Municipality (and/or its affiliates) ("Deliverables"), or any communications between Grant Thornton and the Municipality (and/or its affiliates) in connection with the Engagement may not be disclosed to any third party without the prior written consent of Grant Thornton with the exception of any applicable Canadian taxing authorities and the Municipality's financial institution.
+Any Deliverables shall be solely for the benefit of the Municipality and not for the benefit of any third party and may be relied upon only for the purpose for which the Deliverable is intended as contemplated or defined within the Engagement.
+Grant Thornton recognizes no responsibility whatsoever, other than that owed to the Municipality as at the date on which the Deliverable is given to the Municipality by Grant Thornton, no Deliverables shall be used or reliad on by the Municipality as expert evidence or included as evidence in any litigation or court proceeding.
+Notwithstanding any term within the Engagement and by way of an exception to this paragraph, nothing within the Engagement shall prohibit the disclosure by the Municipality or Grant Thornton to any person or to the Minister of National Revenue of the details or structure of any transaction or series of transactions contemplated by the Deliverables, if (i) the transactions or series of transactions would constitute an avoidance transaction, as defined by section 245(2) of the Income Tax Act (Canada) ("TTA"), or series of transaction or series of transactions would constitute an avoidance transaction as defined by any other applicable legislation.